Some Common Conversation Mistakes

 People get away with making mistakes in conversations all the time

-An observation socially inexperienced people sometimes make is, "I've read about all these things that are supposedly bad conversation habits, but I see people doing them all time.
+An observation socially inexperienced people sometimes make is, "I've read about all these things that are supposedly bad conversation habits, but I see people doing them every day.
 What gives?"
 There are a few explanations:

 Conversation mistakes

 Here's the list of bad habits.
 You'll see I didn't include everything someone could possibly do wrong in a conversation.
 That would be impossible.
 I tried to stick to common mistakes that anyone can make from time to time.
-I didn't include things that stem from larger personality problems, like all the things someone might do wrong if they had a very hotheaded temperament.
+I also didn't include things that stem from larger personality problems, like everything someone might do wrong if they had a really hotheaded temperament.

 Not listening well